-5 highlights of the #1 US road trip, according to science
+5 Highlights of the #1 US Road Trip

 The perfect American road trip has apparently been discovered.
 Programmer Dr Randel S. Olson used computer code and Google maps to compute the perfect road map of the USA.
 It’s a 2- to 3-month journey, a zig-zagging roadmap across the 48 states that takes you to every major landmark and every state, except Hawaii and Alaska.
 While this might be the stuff of retirement dreams, this road trip has been designed so that you can drop in at any point and make the most of your time.
 Here are some highlights that will help you get the most out of your next road trip in America.

 Dr Olson may not have thought he was giving the gift of rock and roll to the traveller when he put this map together, but if you take in the route through Tennessee, Mississippi, Louisiana and Alabama, this is what he’s done.
 Starting at Graceland, one of the world’s most impressive museums of one of the 20th century’s most impressive figures, Elvis Presley, you can follow the highway inland from the Mississippi River to arrive at Vicksburg National Military Park, the site of the turning point of the American civil war and the epicentre of the war that shaped America.
 You don’t need to be a history buff to appreciate the atmosphere and the rolling green lawns, towering monuments of Vicksburg, plus its proximity to some truly great southern-style home cooking.
 From here, it’s a scenic drive to New Orleans, a city that needs no introduction to music fans, history buffs, partygoers or foodies.
 It’s a short trip but one unlikely to leave the memory in a hurry.